 Like adults, kids want what they can’t or don’t have.
 It’s human nature.

 Take away the candy, and kids can’t stop thinking about it.
 However, unlike adults, kids have less control over their biological drive to eat.

-Signs Your Child is Experiencing Food Restriction
+Is Your Child Experiencing Food Restriction?